GoogleChromeLabs/buffer-backed-object/README.md

 ### `new ArrayOfBufferBackedObjects(buffer, descriptors, {byteOffset = 0, length = 0})`

 Like `BufferBackedObject`, but returns an _array_ of `BufferBackedObject`s.
 If `length` is 0, as much of the buffer is used as possible.
-The array is populated lazily under the hood so the `BufferBackedObject` objects will only be created when accessed.
+The array is populated lazily under the hood for performance purposes.
+That is, the individual `BufferBackedObject`s will only be created when their index is accessed.

 ### `structSize(descriptors)`

-Returns the number of bytes used by the schema outlined by `descriptors`.
+Returns the number of bytes required to store a value with the schema outlined by `descriptors`.

 ## Defining your own descriptor types